 Many refugee camps, official and unofficial, exist nowadays throughout Greece.
 Since the spring of 2016, some of them are being hosted in region of Epirus.
 Youth Center of Epirus provides recreational activities to the children, youngsters and some parents of Doliana refugee camp.

-materials for a website about this project and
+gathering materials for a website about this

-The project YOUth for RefuGeneration aimed to bring together society of EU and refugees that have got to Europe by using positive images and promoting background stories of refugees to the public.
+The project YOUth for RefuGeneration aimed to bring together society of EU and refugees in Europe by using positive images and promoting background stories of refugees to the public.
 The project not only aimed to promote tolerance and inclusion of refugees in EU society, but also to raise awareness regarding the support that refugees need in their host country.
 YOUth for RefuGeneration focused on preventing radicalization, while promoting diversity, intercultural and inter-religious dialogue, sense of EU citizenship, political awareness among the citizens of EU and solidarity towards the refugee “generation” of Europe.

 Read more about the project, about the volunteering in refugee camp of Doliana and see video and photos abut the project in the website www.youthforrefugeneration.jimdo.com.

 this project was co-funded by european union.